chengsoonong/mclass-sky/projects/peerjcs16/README.md

 2. [Active Learning Suggestions](active_learning_suggestions.ipynb):
    The second notebook contains the code used to replicate the experiments and produce all the plots used in the paper.
 Note that with the larger datasets, it can take up to a day to run.
-If you just want to test the code, we recommend running with the small datasets such as `glass` or `wine`.
+For testing purposes, we recommend running with the small datasets such as `wine`.
+If you would like to reproduce the plots used in the paper without re-running the experiments, set the `RUN_EXPERIMENTS` constant to `False` in the notebook and pull the latest result data from the subdirectory `results` (which is a git submodule).